Nahuel92/wiremock-micronaut/README.md

 [WireMock Spring Boot](https://github.com/maciejwalkowiak/wiremock-spring-boot) by Maciej Walkowiak and Stefano Cordio.

-I encourage you to support them; and, if you appreciate the time and effort I put into making this extension for Micronaut, please consider to [sponsor this project](https://github.com/sponsors/nahuel92).
+I encourage you to support them; and, if you appreciate the time and effort I put into making this extension for Micronaut, please consider to sponsor this project (WIP).

 Thank you 😊